preciousworthy/youtify/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Add sorting functionality to songs to sort them according to mood
+- Add more data to database for news feature

 To do:
-- Feature to be added 1
-- Feature to be added 2

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Complete contents of the footer
+- About the App

 ## Contact
-Created by...
+Created by Presh Worthy

 <!-- Optional -->